jakob-a1/squash-and-rebase/README.md

 # I have something to add too

 This thing acts in a completely different manner, so you need to treat it differently.
 Follow these steps.
-* step 1
+* steep 1
 * step 2
 * step 3
-* do another thing
+* do another things and stuff

 # Add another section

 * and more info
-> note this!
+> not this!
 You don't want to do this thing!

-# More features!
+# Other features!

-more info!
+some more info